cncf/tag-security/governance/roles.md

 ## Role of technical leads

 Technical Leads (TLs) expand the bandwidth of the leadership team.
-Proposals must have a TL or Co-Chair working as an active sponsor (as detailed in [SIG process](process.md)).
+Proposals must have a TL or Chair working as an active sponsor (as detailed in [SIG process](process.md)).

 The general list of activities for TL are: